jayasurya17/police-stop-outcome/final_report.md

 ## K Nearest Neighbors
 We used K Nearest Neighbors to understand how clustered our data is.
 We wanted to know if events occur randomly or if just a few parameters determine the outcome. `euclidean` distance was measured in all the cases
 1) The first approach is to apply `KNN` on the entire dataset by selecting n number of neighbours.
-Implementaion of this is written in `knn_accuracy_on_entire_dataset` methos which can be found in `knn_analysis.py`
+Implementaion of this is written in `knn_accuracy_on_entire_dataset` method which can be found in `knn_analysis.py`
 2) The second approach is to find accuracy by using `cross_val_score` with 5 folds on KNN.
-Implementaion of this is written in `knn_apply_cross_val_score` methos which can be found in `knn_analysis.py`
+Implementaion of this is written in `knn_apply_cross_val_score` method which can be found in `knn_analysis.py`

 	These two approaches will show how clusted the data is and also give an insight into if the model is overfitting the data

 3) The third approach is to reduce the dataset into n number of features using `PCA` and then apply `KNN` on the dataset.
-Implementaion of this is written in `apply_pca_and_compare` methos which can be found in `knn_analysis.py`
+Implementaion of this is written in `apply_pca_and_compare` method which can be found in `knn_analysis.py`

 	This approach tells us how many features will be sufficient to predict the outcome

 4) Finally, drop one column at a time and find the importance of each column in the dataset.
-Implementaion of this is written in `knn_remove_columns_and_find_accuracy` methos which can be found in `knn_analysis.py`
+Implementaion of this is written in `knn_remove_columns_and_find_accuracy` method which can be found in `knn_analysis.py`

 	This approach will additionally prove the results from the first two approaches